sindresorhus/pure/readme.md

 `zstyle :prompt:pure:git:fetch only_upstream yes`

 `nix-shell` integration adds the shell name to the prompt when used from within a nix shell.
-You can enable it with:
+It is enabled by default, you can disable it with:

-`zstyle :prompt:pure:environment:nix-shell show yes`
+`zstyle :prompt:pure:environment:nix-shell show no`

 ## Colors